donkuri/japanese-resources/README.md

 - [Irocore](https://irocore.com/) - Japanese color dictionary.
 - [fontplus.jp](https://fontplus.jp/font-list/hiraminpron-w3) - A website with various Japanese fonts on display.
+- [Hissatsuwaza](https://hissatuwaza.kill.jp/index.htm) - A dictionary for fighting moves you might see in anime or manga.
 - [Locale Emulator](https://github.com/xupefei/Locale-Emulator) - Really cool locale emulator (as the name suggests).
 Lets you use applications with a Japanese locale without changing your system settings.
 - [LE Shortcut Creator](https://github.com/Svintooo/LEShortcutCreator) - Great app that creates shortcuts for applications that will run through Locale Emulator above so you don't need to change your locale to Japanese to use the applications.
 - [Free Programming Books JP](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-ja.md) - The Japanese section of the free programming books GitHub repo.
 Now you can re-learn your favorite programming language in Japanese! *I recommend Clojure.*